IEBH/SRA-Helper/README.md

 Bugs
 ====
-If you find any bugs please [contact me](mailto:matt_carter@bond.edu.au) and I'll do my best to address them.
+If you find any bugs please [contact the developer](mailto:matt_carter@bond.edu.au) and we will do our best to address them.

 Credits